rougier/dana/doc/quicktour.rst

   >>> print G.x[0]
   4.485

+.. note:: The error comes from both the numerical integration and the default
+          integration method which is the forward Euler.

 And we can check the difference with the theoretical solution::

   >>> print 0.5*a*t**2 + v0*t + x0
   4.5

-The error comes from both the numerical integration and the default integration method which is the forward Euler.

 Connecting groups